Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The truly rich men are the ones who have health, loved ones and a work they love."
+> "Success is not what you do when you are on top.
+Success is how high you bounce when you hit the bottom."
-> — **Maxime Lagace**
+> — **Sonia Ricotti**

 ---